• Skip to content

 For succession planning to fulfill its purpose, there needs to be a formal process to assess church employees and their readiness for advancement within the church.

-A succession plan defines these competencies and assesses the necessary mix of knowledge and skill for leadership staff and recommends the training needed to master those competencies.
+A succession plan defines these competencies and assesses the necessary mix of knowledge and skills for leadership staff, and recommends the training needed to master those competencies.

 7 Tips For Creating An Effective Succession Plan